 Wilderness First Aid

-Youth and adult Scout leaders are encouraged to take this first-aid course, which offers a management dimension that most curriculums fail to address.
-Scout leaders will likely find it the most valuable program they’ll ever take.
+Youth (14 years old and up) and adult Scout leaders are encouraged to take a WFA course based on the specific curriculum developed by the BSA, which includes a management dimension that most courses fail to address.
+Participants will likely find it the most valuable program they’ll ever take.
+Some pre-course work will be sent to you along with the Field Guide.